acut3/acut3.github.io/_drafts/bugpoc-wacky-xss-challenge.markdown

    </html>
    ```

-The victim neeeds to visit our page and click on the "Click me!" link.
+The victim needs to visit our page and click on the "Click me!" link.
 An alert
 will pop in the new tab.

 ## Publishing a PoC on BugPoC